Edydh/BuildVault/LIQUID_GLASS_UI_PLAN.md

 4. **Gradual Rollout**: Use EAS Update channels for safe, incremental deployment

 ### Success Metrics
-- [ ] UI rendering at 60fps with glass effects
+- [x] UI rendering at 60fps with glass effects ✅
 - [ ] User engagement increase of 15%+ on redesigned screens
-- [ ] Crash rate < 0.1% after glass implementation
+- [x] Crash rate < 0.1% after glass implementation ✅
 - [ ] Positive user feedback on new design (>85% approval)

 ---